HwwwwwwwH/MiniCPM-V-2/README.md

 Please see the info about MiniCPM-V 1.0 [here](./minicpm_v1.md).

 ## License
 #### Model License
 * The code in this repo is released according to [Apache-2.0](https://github.com/OpenBMB/MiniCPM/blob/main/LICENSE)
-* The usage of MiniCPM-V's parameters is subject to ["General Model License Agreement - Source Notes - Publicity Restrictions - Commercial License"](https://github.com/OpenBMB/General-Model-License/blob/main/)
+* The usage of MiniCPM-V 2.0's parameters is subject to ["General Model License Agreement - Source Notes - Publicity Restrictions - Commercial License"](https://github.com/OpenBMB/General-Model-License/blob/main/)
 * The parameters are fully open to acedemic research
 * Please contact cpm@modelbest.cn to obtain a written authorization for commercial uses.
 Free commercial use is also allowed after registration.

 #### Statement
-* As a LLM, MiniCPM-V generates contents by learning a large mount of texts, but it cannot comprehend, express personal opinions or make value judgement.
-Anything generated by MiniCPM-V does not represent the views and positions of the model developers
+* As a LLM, MiniCPM-V 2.0 generates contents by learning a large mount of texts, but it cannot comprehend, express personal opinions or make value judgement.
+Anything generated by MiniCPM-V 2.0 does not represent the views and positions of the model developers
 * We will not be liable for any problems arising from the use of the MinCPM-V open Source model, including but not limited to data security issues, risk of public opinion, or any risks and problems arising from the misdirection, misuse, dissemination or misuse of the model.